gitforteams/team-setup-overview/session.md

 Note: Git is notorious for its "holy wars".
 This makes it seem very complicated and hard to learn.
 This presentation unpacks the rationale behind the most common arguments.

+# It's not really your fault though.

-# Git is hard to learn because we teach it the wrong way.
+## Git is weird and hard because <br/>the internals have strong opinions, <br />but the interface does not.

 ----